Florin Fodor

 Fodor pleaded guilty in November 2006 to two charges of violating Canada's Immigration Act.
 He was sentenced to seven and a half months of detention.
 Justice Lise Maisonneuve ruled that Fodor should be deported when his sentence was complete.

-Nunavut's Premier, Eva Aariak, cited Grise Fiord's apprehension of Fodor in a speech she delivered to the Nunavut Legislature on February 19, 2009.
+Nunavut's then premier, Eva Aariak, cited Grise Fiord's apprehension of Fodor in a speech she delivered to the Nunavut Legislature on February 19, 2009.
 Federal Ministers Chuck Strahl and Leona Aglukkaq were guests of the Legislature.
 In her speech Aariak cited Fodor's example as a demonstration of how important the people of Nunavut were to protecting Canadian sovereignty.